Learn How to Stretch:

 The transformation continued, and today most yoga is performed in order to enjoy a flexible, strong and healthy body.
 Pilates has taken the best of this history and together with further knowledge, has continued this process.

-You may read about scientific studies which suggest that doing stretches before exercise may not be as effective as others, say and can actually weaken muscles.
+You may read about scientific studies which suggest that doing stretches before exercise may not be effective.
 However, I for one would prefer to go with the evidence of centuries.

 Flexibility is the major benefit.
 When we’re flexible, we feel better in our bodies.
 We can run further because our hamstrings, calves and quads are not so tight, we can bend to pick something up from the floor and we can look over our shoulder if we need to, when driving a car.